nerkyzas157/Engineering-Team/README.md

 ## Example Use Case

 **Input:**
-> "Enter the name of the project: "
+> "Enter the name of the project:"
+> "Trading Simulation Platform"
+>
-> "Enter the requirements for the project: "
+> "Enter the requirements for the project:"
+> "Users can sign up, get virtual money, and practice trading stocks or crypto.
+Shows portfolio balance, trade history, and current prices.
+Works on mobile and desktop.
+Leaderboard and learning tips.
+Secure, easy to use, no real money involved."

 **Output:**
 An automatically designed, architected, and coded web app, ready to run and deploy.